NABP3004 Cargo Handling I

 Skills:

-• The student is able to plan and carry out various tasks and projects within the discipline, either alone or as a part of a group, in accordance with requirements and principles.
+- can plan and carry out varied tasks within the subject, either independently or as part of a group, in compliance with guidelines and national and international requirements.

 Entry requirements